 - Individual leadership: Submit applications by Jan 31, 2020

 - Honor roll: Apply year-round

-Community Service: Recognizes a community-owned utility for “good neighbor” activities that demonstrate the commitment of the utility and its employees to enhancing the quality of life of the community it serves.
+Sue Kelly Community Service Award: Recognizes a community-owned utility for “good neighbor” activities that demonstrate the commitment of the utility and its employees to enhancing the quality of life of the community it serves.
+Apply online.

 Public Power Communications

 Recognizes excellence in raising awareness of public power and telling the public power story in three categories.
 Nomination forms and eligibility criteria will be available when submissions open.
 Learn more.

 Web and Social Media: Includes corporate, program, and campaign websites as well as regular activity and campaigns on Facebook, Twitter, Instagram, blogs, podcasts, etc.

 Video: Includes videos of 3 minutes or less, that are creative, relevant, and widely viewed and shared.
 Bonus points for in-house production!

 Print and Digital: Includes newsletters, bill stuffers, annual reports, advertisements, program/product marketing materials, digital reports, digital marketing